Gradient-Guided Importance Sampling for Learning Binary Energy-Based Models: Experiments

 \subsection{Graph Generation}

 \textbf{Setup.} We further evaluate our RMwGGIS on graph generation using the \textit{Ego-small} dataset~\citep{you2018graphrnn}.
 It is a set of one-hop ego graphs, where the number of nodes $4 \leq |V| \leq 18$, obtained from the Citeseer network~\citep{sen2008collective}.
-Following the experimental setting of~\citet{you2018graphrnn} and ~\citet{liu2019graph}, $80\%$ of the graphs are used for training and the rest for testing. {New graphs can be generated via Gibbs sampling on the learned energy function.} To evaluate the graph generation performance based on the generated graphs and the test graphs, we calculate the maximum mean discrepancy (MMD)~\citep{gretton2012kernel} over three statistics, \emph{i.e.}, degrees, clustering coefficients, and orbit counts, as proposed in~\citet{you2018graphrnn}.
+Following the experimental setting of~\citet{you2018graphrnn} and ~\citet{liu2019graph}, $80\%$ of the graphs are used for training and the rest for testing. {New graphs can be generated via Gibbs sampling on the learned energy function.} To evaluate the graph generation performance based on the generated graphs and the test graphs, we calculate MMD over three statistics, \emph{i.e.}, degrees, clustering coefficients, and orbit counts, as proposed in~\citet{you2018graphrnn}.

-We parameterize the energy function by a $5$-layer R-GCN~\citep{schlichtkrull2018modeling} model with the Swish~\citep{ramachandran2017swish} activation and $32$ hidden dimensions, whose input is the upper triangle of the graph adjacency matrix.
+We parameterize the energy function by a $5$-layer R-GCN~\citep{schlichtkrull2018modeling} model with the Swish activation and $32$ hidden dimensions, whose input is the upper triangle of the graph adjacency matrix.
 The number of samples $s$ used in our RMwGGIS objective is $50$.
-We apply our advanced version to learn the energy function since it is shown to be more effective in Section~\ref{sec:synth_exp}.
-Besides ratio matching, {we consider the recent proposed method EBM (GWG)~\citep{grathwohl2021oops}, which develops a gradient-based MCMC sampling method on discrete distribuion to learn discrete EBMs with maximum-likelihood training, as a baseline.} We also consider the recent works developed for graph generation as baselines, including GraphVAE~\citep{simonovsky2018graphvae}, DeepGMG~\citep{li2018learning}, GraphRNN~\citep{you2018graphrnn}, GNF~\citep{liu2019graph}, EDP-GNN~\citep{niu2020permutation}, GraphAF~\citep{shi2019graphaf}, and GraphDF~\citep{luo2021graphdf}.
+We apply our advanced version to learn the energy function since it is more effective in Section~\ref{sec:synth_exp}.
+Besides ratio matching, {we consider the recent proposed method EBM (GWG)~\citep{grathwohl2021oops} as a baseline.} We also consider the recent works developed for graph generation as baselines, including GraphVAE~\citep{simonovsky2018graphvae}, DeepGMG~\citep{li2018learning}, GraphRNN~\citep{you2018graphrnn}, GNF~\citep{liu2019graph}, EDP-GNN~\citep{niu2020permutation}, GraphAF~\citep{shi2019graphaf}, and GraphDF~\citep{luo2021graphdf}.
 The detailed setup is provided in Appendix~\ref{app:gen_exp_details}

 \textbf{Quantitative and qualitative results.} As summarized in Table~\ref{tab:gg-quantitative}, our RMwGGIS outperforms baselines in terms of the average over three MMD results.
 This shows that our method can learn EBMs to generate graphs that align with various characteristics of the training graphs.
 The generated samples are visualized in Figure~\ref{fig:gg-visualization-extra}, Appendix~\ref{app:gg_extra_visualization}.
 It can be observed that the generated samples are realistic one-hop ego graphs that have similar characteristics as the training samples.